 - If your vehicle gets stuck in snow, straighten your wheels and accelerate at a slow pace.

 Speak to our personal insurance team today to discuss your car insurance.
-Call us on 02920 855242 or email email@example.com.
-If our clients have an accident or break down, our claims team will always be on hand to help.
+Call us on 02920 853759 or email firstname.lastname@example.org.
+If our clients have an accident or break down, our in-house claims team will always be on hand to help.